-- a) be from a: - i. business; - ii. local government; - iii. regional council; or - iv. registered charity not-for-profit. - b) have a current Australian business number (ABN) and/or Australian company number (ACN). - c) have been operating for at least 12 months. - d) have satisfactory environmental, safety and financial compliance. - e) comply with the Funding Agreement Terms and Conditions. - f) provide data and reports as stipulated in the grants contract. - g) meet scheduled milestone payment dates. - h) facilitate site tours and share lesson learnt from projects.
+- a) be from a: - i. business - ii. local government - iii. regional council - iv. registered charity not-for-profit - b) have a current Australian business number (ABN) and/or Australian company number (ACN) - c) have been operating for at least 12 months - d) have satisfactory environmental, safety and financial compliance - e) provide evidence to satisfy the department that risks, hazards and the health and safety of workers and sub-contractors have been considered - f) comply with the funding agreement terms and conditions - g) provide data and reports as stipulated in the grants contract - h) meet scheduled milestone payment dates - i) facilitate site tours and share lesson learnt from projects.